 Growth Mindsets

-Talbot Primary School has been developing Growth Mindsets with our staff and pupils for more than three years.
-This is the belief that people’s potential is enormous and we all have the capacity to achieve incredible things; however, those with Growth Mindsets also accept that this will not always be an easy or quick journey.
+Talbot Primary School believes in promoting Growth Mindsets.
+This is the belief that people’s potential is enormous, and we all have the capacity to achieve incredible things; however, this will not always be an easy or quick journey.
 We need to be prepared to work hard and work smartly.
 It is summed up in the phrase “effort and strategies equal success.”
-By contrast, a Fixed Mindset is the belief that people can do some things well (innate talent), but could never succeed at something else; therefore, they would tend to avoid the opportunities where they felt less confident.

 Learning Journeys: “Important learning takes time”